This creamy tomato pasta recipe comes together in only about 20 minutes! It's a fun and indulgent twist on a classic pasta with tomato sauce.

 Recipe FAQs

-Alternatively, you can make just the sauce ahead of time and keep it covered in the fridge for 3 - 4 days.
-When you want to serve the pasta, just gently re-heat the sauce in a small saucepan over low heat, stirring occasionally.
+Yes, you can make just the pink pasta sauce ahead of time and keep it covered in the fridge for 3 - 4 days.
+When you want to serve the pink pasta, just gently re-heat the sauce in a small saucepan over low heat, stirring occasionally.
+Then mix it together with freshly-cooked pasta, Parmesan, and basil (if using), as described in the recipe.

 Related recipes